Zeeeepa/xyops/docs/actions.md

 ### Snapshot

 Capture a server snapshot.
 For jobs, the job must target a specific server.
-For alerts, the snapshot is taken for the alert’s server.
+For alerts, the snapshot is taken for the alert's server.
 Links to the snapshot are included in results.

 Parameters: None